Corn Grain and Silage Sampling and Mycotoxin Testing

 Professional Laboratories

-Local laboratories and grain inspection services may test individual corn samples for mycotoxins.
+Local laboratories, state plant disease diagnostic clinics, and grain inspection services may test corn samples for mycotoxins.
 Below is an incomplete list of select grain testing providers.
 Check with your local Extension office for a more complete list of grain testing facilities in your area.
 For a list of labs in Ontario, visit here.
 Costs and sample submission procedures vary by provider.

 Breathitt Veterinary Center (Hopkinsville, Kentucky)